 To make it easier and save time, type your sentences on cardstock and then cut those apart.
 It’s easy to change the font color, and even the font style, and you won’t have to rewrite them all!

-To practice spelling words, I just printed off a lot of letters onto cardstock and we would go through the list every week using the same bag of letters.
+We used hands-on learning for French spelling words all the time!
+I just printed off a lot of letters onto cardstock and we would go through the list every week using the same bag of letters.
 It was a really easy and quick way to provide hands-on learning for French spelling words, and he is now a 7th grader who is a great speller!

 Write out the words in sand (or something else tactile).